towolf/towolf.github.com/docs/PsychPriority/Priority.markdown

-On old single processor computers, be careful not to create any uninterruptible infinite loops in your code when running realtime, otherwise your system may lock up, requiring a hard reboot\!
+On old single processor computers, be careful not to create any uninterruptible infinite loops in your code when running realtime, otherwise your system may lock up, requiring a hard reboot!
 ----

 see also OS X:    [Rush](/docs/Rush)